observablehq/framework/examples/loader-python-to-zip/src/index.md

 Inputs.table(quakeData)
 ```

-Then explore the distribution of earthquake magnitudes using Observable Plot.
+Then explore the distribution of earthquake magnitudes using Observable Plot:

 ```js echo
 Plot.plot({